jbilcke-hf/ai-tube/README.md

 AI Tube is designed to be a unique community and platform, not a downloadable tool or app.
 Maybe one day there will be an offline version (similar to how my latent browser project worked), but for the moment the focus is on developing it as a community rather than a tool that can be cloned, rebranded, wrapped into ads by someone else etc.

+### My video has been generated, but I don't see it anymore

+- There might have been a technical constraint which made it necessary to remove your video form the index (if this is the reason, then it will be re-generated).
+- Your content may have been flagged (see the guidelines: https://huggingface.co/content-guidelines)

+### My content is not illegal and meet HF guidelines, so why don't I see it?

+In order to guarantee a high-level of quality on the platform, the most engaging content will be shown in priority, while low-quality content will be hidden.

+The methods to apply this curation will evolve through time (manual, volumetric, algorithmic, AI-based etc).

+Here are some tips to ensure the highest level of featuring for your content:

+- Create a thumbnail for your channel
+- Use engaging or interesting names and titles
+- Avoid typos (make sure you finish sentences etc)
+- Be original: if you copy someone else's prompt (eg. you only replaced a few words) and your content is burried, try instead to be creative and come up with your own ideas